-2.44.040 Meetings .
+2.44.040 Meetings.
 The Commission shall meet at least quarterly, and at such other times as called by the Mayor or the Chairperson of the Commission.
 At the initial meeting the Commission shall select one of the Commissioners as the Chairperson, and one of the Commissioners as the Vice Chairperson who shall serve in the absence of the Chairperson.

-2.44.050 Quo rum.
+2.44.050 Quorum.
 Attendance by three (3) or more Commissioners shall constitute a quorum.
 A majority vote of the Commissioners present shall be necessary to approve an action of the Commission.

-2.44.060 Uncompensated service. compensation for their service.
-(06OR013) Commissioners shall not be entitled to
+2.44.060 Uncompensated service.
+Commissioners shall not be entitled to compensation for their service.
+(06OR013)